MissSherBear/apex-rest-classes/README.md

 # apex-rest-classes
-Library of Apex classes used as a REST service
+Library of Apex classes used as a REST service.
+Includes class syntax for the Apex callout framework.